bytefish/FcmSharp/README.md

     {
         public static void Main(string[] args)
         {
-            // Read the Settings from a File, which is not under Version Control: var settings = new FileBasedFcmClientSettings("/Users/bytefish/api.key");
+            // Read the API Key from a File, which is not under Version Control: var settings = new FileBasedFcmClientSettings("/Users/bytefish/api.key");

             // Construct the Client:
             using (var client = new FcmClient(settings))
             {
-                // Construct the Notification to display:
-                var notification = new NotificationPayload()
-                {
-                    Title = "ABC"
-                };

                 // Construct the Data Payload to send: var data = new
                 {